 - Perform a thorough T-CLOCS inspection each morning:

 - Tires and Wheels

 - Know your fuel range – Don’t assume each town has a gas station.
 Be aware of how many miles you can ride on a tank of gasoline, how many gallons your tank should hold at fill up, and how to calculate your miles per gallon every tank.
 It will allow you to plan ahead for the next stop and won’t leave you stranded in the middle of nowhere at night.

-A long distance motorcycle ride is a challenge for your mind and body with a huge reward for completion.
-Planning ahead and preparation is the key to getting off on the right path.
-Follow these steps for an enjoyable ride, and finish strong!
+- A long-distance motorcycle ride is a challenge for your mind and body with a massive reward for completion.
+Planning and preparation is the key to getting off on the right path.
+Follow these steps for an enjoyable ride and finish strong!
 While we have provided a lot of information for you, your motorcycle, and the journey itself, we’ve also made a simple checklist to assist you in packing for your adventure ahead.
 Be sure to download it to help you prepare for the ride of your life.
 Happy riding!